witnet/documentation/docs/try/run-a-node.md

 ## Open your ports!

-The best way to contribute to the growth and sustainability of the Witnet network is **opening up the listening port of your node** to the open Internet, so that other nodes in the network can download block chain data from yours and **your transactions can be broadcast more quickly**.
+The best way to contribute to the growth and sustainability of the Witnet network is by **opening up the listening port of your node**, so that other nodes in the network can download block chain data from you and **your transactions can be broadcasted more quickly**.

 For this feature to be effective, you will also need your IP address to